jdmonin/JSettlers2/doc/Readme.developer.md

 it should be committed to main.

 v3 is the experimental branch with major architectural changes.
-Protobuf replaces the homegrown SOCMessage protocol.
+Protobuf will replace the homegrown SOCMessage protocol, plus JSON for an HTML5 client.

 Releases are tagged as format "release-2.4.00".
 Each release's last commit updates [Versions.md](Versions.md) with the final build number,